Desai-Vedant/DOPHelper/README.md

 # DOPHelper Application
 This is an python based GUI app for India Post MPKBY agents.
 This app allows Post agents to perform RD Lists in one click.
-This app is based on python pyqt5 and selenium webdriver to automate the process.
+This app is based on python PySide6 and selenium webdriver to automate the process.

 ![DOPHelper Applicaion](DOPHelperSS.png)

 ## Introduction
-DOPHelper is a PyQt5-based GUI application designed to assist MPKBY (Monthly Public Key-based Investment Scheme) agents in automating various tasks related to lot creation process.
-The application requires Firefox preinstalled on your PC as it utilizes Selenium WebDriver for web automation.
+DOPHelper is a PySide6-based GUI application designed to assist MPKBY (Monthly Public Key-based Investment Scheme) agents in automating various tasks related to lot creation process.
+The application requires a Browser from thses three [Firefox(Recommended), Chrome, Edge] preinstalled on your PC as it utilizes Selenium WebDriver for web automation.
 Additionally, it integrates OCRSpace API for captcha prediction.

 ## Features
 - Automates lot creation process for MPKBY agents.